Why New Hires Take Too Long to Find Their Footing

 A calm next step

-That can help you see whether the issue is role clarity, training flow, documentation, or a mix of all three.
+That shows whether the issue is role clarity, training flow, documentation, or a mix of all three.

 Related reading